angelyka/linux-add_users/README.md

 # linux-add_users
-From our Lab Activity in AWS re/Start where we were asked to add new users using Linux CLI.
+From our Lab Activity in AWS re/Start where we were asked to add new users and create groups using Linux CLI.

 ===============================